TIMELINE-Tracing the bird flu outbreak in N. American poultry flocks

 Feb.
 12 - The first commercial chicken flock is hit with H5N8.
 The Kings County, California, flock had 112,900 birds.

-March 4 - The first instance of highly pathogenic avian influenza (HPAI) along the Mississippi migratory flyway is confirmed in a commercial flock of 26,310 turkeys in Minnesota, the top U.S. turkey producing state.
+March 4 - The first instance of HPAI along the Mississippi migratory flyway is confirmed in a commercial flock of 26,310 turkeys in Minnesota, the top U.S. turkey producing state.
 The flyway runs from the Gulf of Mexico to the northern Midwest along the Mississippi River valley.
 The virus is thought to be traveling with wild birds as they migrate north.

 April 6 - The CFIA confirms an H5 HPAI strain on a turkey farm in Ontario.
 A day later, Japan and Taiwan impose restrictions on poultry and products from the region.